-MTH3100 Problem Solving Seminar (1-3)
+MTH3120 Problem Solving Seminar II (1-3)

-Designed for Education majors who would like to teach math at a foundational level.
+This course is designed for Liberal Studies (single subject teacher preparation) majors who are preparing to teach math in secondary schools.
 Students solve problems on their own and meet weekly to present their solutions to selected problems.
+Students practice working individually and in groups to solve problems.
+The two Problem Solving Seminars may be taken in any order.